 Our post includes a video tutorial from Soap Queen to step you through the Lavender Soap Recipe Cold Process plus we have included how to make Lavender Wands to pretty up your Soap.

-You will also love to learn the health benefits of Lavender Oil.
+You will also love to learn about the health benefits of Lavender Oil.
 As always, be sure that you scroll our page all the way to the end and don’t forget to Pin your favorites.

-Dr Axe has listed what he considers the 7 most noteworthy benefits of Lavender Oil and they are impressive to say the least.
+Dr Axe has listed what he considers the 7 most noteworthy benefits of Lavender Oil and they are impressive, to say the least.

 Lavender Oil is responsible for improving Eczema and Acne, balancing blood sugar, alleviating headaches to name a few.

 It also reduces stress and anxiety which is a big one these days.
 It also provides anti-oxidant protection.

 This ‘How to make Soap’ Infographic from ‘Fix’ is brilliant and covers all the necessary soap making basics.

 Once you know the 101 you’ll be able to make all sorts of gorgeous scented soaps.
 Be sure to Pin for future reference.